gioche96/milk_microbiota/README.md

 # Repository for microbiota analysis 🦠
 The following repository contains all pipelines and scripts I used to analyse milk microbiota composition in sheep and goat breeds.
 DNA was first extracted from individual milk samples; regions V3-V4 of 16S were amplified using a specific PCR-based technique and the amplicons were sequenced through Illumina NovaSeq.
+The aim is to obtain OTU (Operational Taxonomic Unit) tables from raw data, and thus to characterize the milk microbiota at a species-level.

 *See the **[WIKI](https://github.com/gioche96/milk_microbiota/wiki)** for further information!!!*